The interface to a DSA public or private key.

 The interface to an elliptic curve (EC) public key.

-The interface to an RSA multi-prime private key, as defined in the PKCS#1 v2.1, using the Chinese Remainder Theorem (CRT) information values.
+The interface to an RSA multi-prime private key, as defined in the PKCS#1 v2.2 standard, using the Chinese Remainder Theorem (CRT) information values.

 The interface to an RSA private key.